Hey there, lovely human! Thanks for dropping by.

 Basically, there are some moments that you can never do over.
 There are memories you can never replace if you forget them.
 You know what I mean, right?
 How the second you try to grasp at a fading memory, it slips between your fingers and retreats into the dusty attic of your mind.
 It's one thing if you're trying to remember a grocery list, but it's a very different matter when the forgotten moment is about a loved one and the times you shared.

 As a "pawrent" to several rambunctious fur-children, ones both here and over the rainbow bridge, I very much understand the importance of keeping those memories safe and close to the heart.

 The first step in keeping those memories safe is to actually take the photos.
 And that's where I can be there for you.

-Fun fact: The name "Rustic Life Photography" is a silent tribute to the photography-road that brought me here.
+Fun fact: The name "Rustic Life Photography" is a silent tribute to the photography journey that led me here.
 But that's a story for another time. :)